 Still, estimating the ROI of your beta can be done.
 With 15 years of experience and hundreds of beta tests under our belt, we’ve seen all of these challenges with every product type under the sun.
 We’ve funneled that experience (along with months of research) into the model we use today to evaluate the ROI of beta testing.

 While every product and company is different, our model and calculations give you the language and starting place to see where your beta program is contributing to your company’s bottom line and model out the potential impact.
 In our recent webinar, we took a deep dive into beta testing ROI and how to conceptualize it, calculate it, and present it to your executives.
-If you’re looking to better understand the value beta brings to your organization, you should watch the recording and then download our complete Beta Test ROI Kit.
+If you’re looking to better understand the value beta brings to your organization, you should download our complete Beta Test ROI Kit.